areakt/sdk-net/CONTRIBUTING.md

-﻿# 👥 Contributing to `areakt/net-sdk`
+﻿# 👥 Contributing to `akordai/net-sdk`

-Thanks for your interest in contributing to the [Areakt .NET SDK](https://github.com/areakt/sdk-net) — we’re building a composable, expressive agentic orchestration framework for the future of AI workflows.
+Thanks for your interest in contributing to the [AkordAI .NET SDK](https://github.com/akordai/sdk-net) — we’re building a composable, expressive agentic orchestration framework for the future of AI workflows.

 Whether you're fixing bugs, improving documentation, or implementing new capabilities — we appreciate your help!